 When the mapping is complete, heatmap software starts to track and record website visitors’ activity.
-Every visitors’ activity gets flagged and stored in the database.
-This software makes sure that it only tracks activity of unique visitors, so that you get the most accurate data.
+Every visitor’s activity gets flagged and stored in the database.
+This software makes sure that it only tracks activity of unique visitors, so you get the most accurate data.

-Beside classic heatmaps showing the activity of visitors in regard to clicks and mouse movements, there are other heatmaps available.
+Beside classic heatmaps only show the activity of visitors in regard to clicks and mouse movements, there are other heatmaps available.

 Confetti (click) map – The confetti map is an advanced version of the common heatmap.
 The confetti map report is generated in high-resolution.
 This is because it contains individual clicks of website visitors.
 These clicks are represented by colored dots.

-With a confetti map in front of your eyes, you can identify non-clickable elements that users still click on.
+With a confetti map, you can identify non-clickable elements that users still click on.
 These elements are the ones that frustrate the visitors, causing them to leave your website.
 With this data, you can improve the navigation of your website and give users what they want.

 Hover maps – Hover maps are a representation of mouse movement data.
-They highlight the areas of a webpage that have been hovered over by visitors’ mouse cursors.
-Hover maps will help see how visitors read your web pages.
+They highlight the areas of a webpage that have been hovered over by a visitor’s mouse.
+Hover maps will help you see how visitors read your web pages.

-Every website is generating traffic and each of the website elements contributes to traffic generation.
+Every website is generating traffic, and each website element contributes to traffic generation.
 If you want to see which elements are performing as intended and identify those that are underperforming, heatmaps are your best friends.

 Here are the major benefits of using heatmaps:

-Website usability testing – with heatmaps you will be able to see which functions of your website visitors use the most and which ones are obsolete.
+Website usability testing – With heatmaps, you will be able to see which functions of your website visitors use the most and which are obsolete.
 If you improve the functionality of the frequently used elements on your website, you will automatically increase the usability of your website and improve user experience overall.

-The elements that don’t get the visitors’ attention can be either removed to clear out the layout of your website and improve website loading speed or revisited and made more attractive.
-For instance, if you identify the element which has no functionality whatsoever that is being clicked on, consider adding some functionality to it and remove elements that generate no attention.
+The elements that don’t get visitors’ attention can either be removed to clear the layout of your website and improve website loading speed or revisited and made more attractive.
+For instance, if you identify the element with no functionality that is being clicked on, consider adding some functionality to it, and remove elements that generate no attention.

-Ad Placement and Optimization – attention maps are great when it comes to identifying the most attractive elements on your website.
-If you want to display ads on your website, you should definitely place them in the sections of the layout that grab the attention of your visitors.
+Ad Placement and Optimization – Attention maps are great when it comes to identifying the most attractive elements on your website.
+If you want to display ads on your website, you should place them in the sections of the layout that grab the attention of your visitors.

 This is extremely important if you are in the affiliate marketing business.
-By utilizing attention maps, you will be able to increase the conversion rates and ROI.
+By utilizing attention maps, you will be able to increase the conversion rates and return on investment (ROI).
 On the other hand, if you see that ads are exactly where they need to be but they are still not grabbing attention, you should optimize them.
-Consider changing the ad picture and text so that it fits the theme of your website.
+Consider changing the ad picture and text so it fits the theme of your website.

 CTA placement – CTA placement is one of the most explored practices in website optimization.
-Nevertheless, after you have respectfully followed the best practices, it is advised to revisit the heatmaps to see what’s going on with your website visitors and CTA.
-You still need to make small adjustments in order to meet the expectations of your audience.
+Nevertheless, after you have respectfully followed the best practices, revisit the heatmaps to see what’s going on with your website visitors and CTA.
+You may still need to make small adjustments to meet the expectations of your audience.

-You can use click (confetti) and overlay maps to identify distracted clicks.
-You have to make sure that visitors are focused on a clear CTA.
-By removing the distracting elements from the picture you will increase CTA performance.
+You can use confetti (click) and overlay maps to identify distracted clicks.
+You have to make sure visitors are focused on a clear CTA.
+By removing the distracting elements from the picture, you will increase CTA performance.

 If you didn't use a CTA before, you can find its sweet spot by reviewing the attention maps.
 Identify the element that grabs the most attention and place your CTA text and button directly below or above it.